 | Transparency / change explanations | Yes — every edit explained | No equivalent; changes are user-driven via templates |

 Resume Annex approaches the job search as an intelligence problem, not just an organization problem.
 Job Hero helps you remember where you applied; Resume Annex helps you understand why you might not be getting callbacks and what to do about it.
-The ATS score is free and takes about ten seconds with no account required.
+The callback score is free and takes about ten seconds with no account required.
 When you do optimize, a transparency report explains every suggested change so you're learning, not just accepting black-box edits.
-On top of that, Resume Annex pulls live listings from nine or more job boards and scores them against your profile, and its interview prep is tailored to the specific role and company — not generic practice questions.
+On top of that, Resume Annex pulls live listings from eight job boards and scores them against your profile, and its interview prep is tailored to the specific role and company — not generic practice questions.

 Pick Job Hero if